Fast Intra-kernel Isolation and Security with IskiOS: Background

 \subsection{Protection Keys for Userspace}

-In its Skylake generation of processors, Intel introduced a mechanism it calls \emph{Protection Keys for Userspace} (PKU)~\cite{IntelArchManual20}.
-A descendant of mechanisms dating back to the IBM 360~\cite{360-PoO}, PKU is unusual in that it applies only to user-mode pages, and allows permissions to be changed by an unprivileged instruction.
-While PKU is intended mainly as a memory safety enhancement (e.g., as a means of reducing vulnerability to stray-pointer bugs), researchers~\cite{Hodor:ATC19,ERIM:UsenixSec19,SoKShiningLight:SP19} have used it to provide intra-process isolation for user-space applications.
+In its Skylake generation of processors, Intel introduced \emph{Protection Keys for Userspace} (PKU)~\cite{IntelArchManual21}.
+A descendant of mechanisms dating back to the IBM 360~\cite{360-PoO}, PKU is unusual in that it applies only to user-mode pages and allows permissions to be changed by an unprivileged instruction.
+While PKU is intended mainly as a memory safety enhancement, researchers have used it~\cite{Hodor:ATC19,ERIM:UsenixSec19,SoKShiningLight:SP19,Memcached:ICPP20} to provide intra-process isolation for user-space applications.

-Architecturally, PKU introduces a 32-bit register called {\tt pkru} and instructions ({\tt rdpkru} and {\tt wrpkru}) to read and write it~\cite{IntelArchManual20}.
+PKU introduces a 32-bit register called {\tt pkru} and instructions ({\tt rdpkru} and {\tt wrpkru}) to read and write it~\cite{IntelArchManual21}.
 Four previously unused bits (bits 62:59) in each PTE are then used to associate the page with one of 16 possible protection domains.
-The {\tt pkru} uses two bits per key to encode the access rights, read and/or write, that should be restricted in each domain (so user code can reduce rights granted by the operating system, but cannot increase beyond them).
-On any access to an address for which the U/S bit of the corresponding page table entry is set (indicating user space), the processor checks the permission bits as usual and then drops the access rights (if any) associated with the page's protection key in the {\tt pkru} of the currently executing hyperthread.
-The processor ignores the protection key for any access to an address whose PTE indicates kernel space.
+The {\tt pkru} uses two bits per key---dubbed access disable (AD) and write disable (WD)---to encode access rights that are restricted in each domain.
+On any load or store to a user-space page, the processor checks permissions as usual and then drops all rights (if any) associated with the page's protection key in the {\tt pkru} of the currently executing hyperthread.
+The processor ignores the protection key for instruction fetches and for loads and stores of addresses whose PTE indicates kernel space.
 Thus, in the expected use case, PKU does not affect accesses to kernel code or data.

-To date, intra-address space isolation in the OS kernel has relied on \emph{Software Fault Isolation} (SFI)~\cite{SFI:SOSP93,SFI2:UsenixSec10}, which adds instrumentation (e.g., bit-masking operations~\cite{KCoFI:Oakland14} or MPX bounds checks~\cite{Apparition:UsenixSec18,kRX:TOPS19}) before stores and/or loads due to the lack of memory protection keys for kernel mode.
-Enabling protection key enforcement for kernel mode would bring two key benefits that are difficult or impossible to attain with existing SFI-based approaches.
+To date, intra-address-space isolation in the OS kernel has relied on SFI~\cite{SFI:SOSP93,SFI2:UsenixSec10}, which adds instrumentation (e.g., bit-masking operations~\cite{KCoFI:Oakland14} or MPX bounds checks~\cite{Apparition:UsenixSec18,kRX:TOPS19}) before stores and/or loads.
+Enabling protection keys in the kernel would bring two key benefits that are difficult or impossible to attain with existing SFI-based approaches.